paul-adaimi/bleu-mer/privacy-policy.md

 Effective Date: 11/15/2024

-**Bleumer** ("we", "our", or "us") is committed to protecting your privacy.
-This Privacy Policy explains how we collect, use, and protect your information when you use our app.
+**Bleumer** ("I", "my", or "me") is committed to protecting your privacy.
+This Privacy Policy explains how we collect, use, and protect the personal information you provide when using our app.

+---

 ## Information We Collect

-We collect the following types of information to provide our services:
+We collect the following information to provide and improve our services:

-- **Delivery Details**: Your name, address, and contact information for order delivery.
-- **Usage Information**: Anonymous data to improve app performance and user experience.
+1. **Personal Information:**
+   - First Name
+   - Last Name
+   - Phone Number
+   - Address

+2. **Location Information:**
+   - We collect your current location to suggest delivery addresses or improve order accuracy.

+3. **Usage Data:**
+   - Information about how you interact with the app (e.g., navigation, app performance) to enhance your user experience.

+---

 ## How We Use Your Information

+The information we collect is used for the following purposes:

 - To process and deliver your orders.
-- To analyze app usage for improvements.
+- To improve app functionality and personalize user experiences.
+- To contact you regarding your orders or account.

+---

-## Sharing Your Information
+## How We Share Your Information

+We only share your information when necessary:

+- **With Delivery Partners:** To ensure accurate delivery of your orders.
+- **As Required by Law:** If disclosure is necessary to comply with legal obligations.

-We do not share your personal information with third parties except:
+We do not sell your personal information to third parties.

-- When required by law.
-- To fulfill delivery services (e.g., logistics providers).
+---

+## Location Information

+- **Purpose:** Your current location is used to autofill delivery addresses and optimize delivery services.
+- **Consent:** You can disable location services in your device settings.
+However, this may limit some app features.

+---

+## Data Retention and Security

+- **Retention:** We store your personal data only as long as it is necessary to provide our services or as required by law.
+- **Security:** We implement industry-standard measures to protect your data.
+However, no system is entirely secure.

+---

 ## Your Rights

-You can:
+You have the right to:

+1. Request access to the personal data we hold about you.
-- Request to delete your personal information.
+2. Request corrections to your personal information.
-- Contact us for questions or concerns.
+3. Request deletion of your data, subject to legal requirements.

+To exercise these rights, please contact me at paul@adaimi.com

+---

 ## Contact Us

-If you have any questions, please contact us at:
+If you have any questions about this Privacy Policy or our data practices, please contact me at:

-- Email: paul@adaimi.com
+- **Email:** paul@adaimi.com

+---

-Thank you for trusting us with your data!
+Thank you for trusting me to deliver premium salmon products to your home!